-Specific policy considerations apply when a child or young person under the age of 16 years presents alone to an SHS, given the young persons' vulnerability, legal status as a child, interaction with the Children and Young Persons (Care and Protection) Act 1998, and whether legal parental responsibility rests with the parents/guardian of the young person, or the Minister.
+Specific policy considerations apply when a child or young person under the age of 16 years presents alone to a homelessness service provider, given the young person's vulnerability, legal status as a child, interaction with the Children and Young Persons (Care and Protection) Act 1998, and whether legal parental responsibility rests with the parents/guardian of the young person, or the Minister.

 These considerations and respective responsibilities are outlined in the Unaccompanied Children and Young People 12-15 Years Accessing Specialist Homelessness Services Policy.
 As at the date of publishing, work is underway to revise and update the policy.
-It is anticipated that this work will be completed by June 2021.
+It is anticipated that this work will be completed by the end of June 2021.